Research

 Living systems perform computations to navigate an ever-changing dynamic world.
 The information that living systems receive from their external environment and their internal states can be high-dimensional, multifaceted, and presented over a wide range of time scales.
 The quintessential biological systems for processing information are networks––between molecules within cells, between cells within organisms, and between organisms within ecologies.
 These networks can be heterogeneous and multimodal, involving chemical, electrical, and mechanical signals.
 Computations must typically select among many possible actions in a timely manner to be effective.
 The complexity of inputs, computations, and outputs presents apparent challenges for organisms and real challenges for researchers trying to understand them.
 We seek to understand how living systems are adapted to perform computations in dynamic environments, and how learning shapes these solutions.

-Researchers in this area are: A. Dinner, B. Doiron, E. Jerison, S. Kuehn, P. Littlewood, A. Murugan, S. Palmer, M. Rust
+Researchers in this area are: A. Dinner, B. Doiron, E. Jerison, S. Kuehn, P. Littlewood, S. Palmer, M. Rust